By Michael Tetreault, Editor in Chief

 a.
 Masters in Science of Health Care Delivery

 b.
-10 years of community pharmacy, compounding and physician dispensing
+A Decade plus of community pharmacy, compounding and physician dispensing

 - What is compounding?

 a.
 Compounding is the art and science of preparing medications tailored to the

 patient’s need and specification.